All Episodes

 Where's the outcry?

-I just don't understand how we can give billions to these companies for nothing, and yet hate and vilify a company that actually did something for our country, provided work for people, actually provided uh uh services in Iraq for the people of Iraq.
+I just don't understand how we can give billions to these companies for nothing and yet hate and vilify a company that actually did something for our country, provided work for people, actually provided services in Iraq for the people of Iraq.

 You know something, Brad?

-Well, sit tight for just thirty seconds because uh you you're the genius call of the day so far, and a smart guy like you, you know exactly what the answer is to your to your very, very good question.
+And a smart guy like you, you know exactly what the answer is to your very, very good question.

-Uh the the uh zillions of dollars to GM for nothing, zillions of dollars to banks for nothing, just because they're too big to fail, whatever that means, or or the economy will tank without it, which it wouldn't, uh th that's fine.
+Zillions of dollars to GM for nothing, zillions of dollars to banks for nothing just because they're too big to fail, whatever that means, or the economy will tank without it, which it wouldn't, that's fine.

-But some money, far less going to Halliburton so that maybe God forbid we can win the war, that's problematic.
+But some money, far less, going to Halliburton so that maybe, God forbid, we can win the war.

-You know the answer, Brad, and I congratulate you for bringing it up for those that are slow on that answer.
+You know the answer, Brad, and I congratulate you for bringing it up.

-A company getting paid to do actual work that is in a war sponsored by a republi or started by a Republican president, that's bad.
+A company getting paid to do actual work that is in a war sponsored by a republic started by a Republican president, that's bad.

-And uh and I will thank him every day for it.
+And I will thank him every day for it.

-In fact, I was telling the local audience, this is really kind of cool.
+In fact, I was telling a local audience, this is really kind of cool.

-Uh I got uh I'm gonna be at the White House Christmas party on December 16th.
+I'm going to be at the White House Christmas Party on December 16th.

-And um if I do any fill-in stuff, you know, during the holidays or something, I'll I'll I'll have stories.
+And if I do any fill-in stuff during the holidays or something, I'll have stories.

 Boy, will I have stories.

-And I I'm already getting a certain sense of nostalgia and even melancholy.
+And I'm already getting a certain sense of nostalgia and even melancholy.

-On Brad's point, the obviousness is that if a Democrat president uh and a bunch of Democrats in Congress, joined by plenty of Republican henchmen, are all for this bailout, then oh yeah, the nodding mass is oh, bailout good, bailout good, make the economy better for the coming Obama presidency.
+On Brad's point, the obviousness is that if a Democrat president and a bunch of Democrats in Congress, joined by plenty of Republican henchmen, are all for this bailout, then, oh, yeah, the nodding mass is, oh, bailout good, bailout good, make the economy better for the coming Obama presidency.

 Must have government crutch.

-Money that goes to Halliburton that actually does something to to help Iraq succeed.
+Money to go to Halliburton that actually does something to help Iraq succeed?

 Can't have Iraq succeed because we hate Bush.